What Is PCI Compliance & How Does It Affect Your Business?

 In a nutshell, PCI compliance focuses on making sure that the payment data stays secure for the whole payment lifecycle.
 Whenever you take a credit card, store it, process or transmit the card data for payment, there is a PCI guideline to do it securely.
 Keep in mind that the more places payment information gets passed or recorded, the greater a merchant’s PCI scope is.
 That’s why the decisions you make when you set up payment processing or launch your eCommerce site will have long-lasting consequences on your PCI compliance efforts.

-PCI scope refers to the assets your business needs to secure in the entire landscape of payment security.
+PCI scope is, according to the PCI SSC, “… the identification of people, processes, and technologies that interact with or could otherwise impact the security of the cardholder data (CHD).”
 It refers to any of your equipment, software, or hardware that processes, stores, or transmits credit card data.
 Some credit card processors take care of PCI compliance for you, which reduces your PCI scope and what you have to do to remain PCI compliant.
-As an example, Square is a third party processor that acts as the merchant on your behalf, and as such, you never store or transmit the card data through your own system.
-It’s all through Square’s PCI compliant hardware and software.
+As an example, Square is a payment service provider (PSP) that acts as the merchant of record on your behalf.
+As such, you never store or transmit the card data through your own system.
+It’s all through Square’s PCI-compliant hardware and software.

 The payment methods you accept also may increase or decrease your scope.
 For instance, if you store credit card data on your servers for recurring billing, you have greater PCI scope than if your customer uses a digital wallet for an in-house purchase.
-That’s because in the first case you have to store card data safely (e.g., think firewalls and security), but when you accept a digital wallet payment from Samsung Pay or Apple Pay, your business doesn’t come into contact with any credit card data directly — it’s all tokenized.
-Some merchants choose a payment processor or outside firm that tokenizes all payment card data to reduce their PCI scope and fraud vulnerability.
+That’s because in the first case, you have to store card data safely (e.g., think firewalls and security), but when you accept a digital wallet payment from Google Pay or Apple Pay, your business doesn’t come into contact with any credit card data directly — it’s all tokenized. eCommerce-only businesses, for example, can reduce the scope of their PCI compliance requirements by using a hosted payment page offered by their provider rather than having customers check out directly from their business website.

-If you are curious what your payment processor offers as far as PCI compliance and payment security measures like tokenization, inquire with them directly.
+If you are curious about what your payment processor offers as far as PCI compliance and payment security measures, inquire with them directly.
 If your company requires a customized solution or you need to store credit card data on your servers, however, you’ll need to understand more about PCI or hire an outside firm that does.

 Merchant Risk Levels

 If you don’t have an all-in-one solution that includes PCI compliance, you’re going to need to do some basic tasks to maintain compliance.
 However, what you do mainly depends on what merchant risk level you fall under, according to the PCI Council.
-Risk levels are set based on how many transactions and how much they are.
+Risk levels are defined by the number of transactions your business processes annually and do not factor in your overall processing volume.

 Most small businesses fall at level 4, which is the lowest-risk level of the four.
-Level 4 businesses process up to 1 million Visa transactions and fewer than 20,000 Visa eCommerce transactions in total.
-However if you’ve ever suffered a data breach, your company may be escalated to a higher merchant level to reflect the added risk.
+Level 4 businesses are those that process less than 20,000 eCommerce transactions annually, or up to one million transactions annually across all sales channels and card brands.
+However, if you’ve ever suffered a data breach, your company may be escalated to a higher merchant level to reflect the added risk.

-It is likely that if you are reading this post, you are a level 4 merchant — a merchant either processing fewer than 20,000 Visa eCommerce transactions per year or a merchant, regardless of acceptance channel, processing up to 1 million Visa transactions per year.
+It is likely that if you are reading this post, you are a level 4 merchant – a merchant either processing fewer than 20,000 eCommerce transactions per year or a merchant, regardless of acceptance channel, processing up to one million card transactions per year.
 Much of the PCI-DSS is broken down into specific goals with corresponding actionable steps to make sure everything is on the up and up.
-You may need to do a quarterly scan, an annual self-assessment questionnaire (SAQ), remediate any vulnerabilities and report to the appropriate acquiring bank and card brand.
-Check out The Quick Guide To PCI DSS Compliance For Small Merchants (Level 4) for more guidance.
+You may need to do a quarterly scan, an annual Self-Assessment Questionnaire (SAQ), remediate any vulnerabilities and report to the appropriate acquiring bank and card brand.
+Check out The Quick Guide To PCI Compliance For Small Businesses: What You Need To Know & How To Become Compliant for more guidance.

 The PCI Council breaks down what SAQs your business needs to complete based on the types of transactions your company does.
 Here is how the processing methods are broken down: